olinexs/Intelligent-DoS-and-DDoS-Detection-A-Hybrid-GRU-NTM-Approach-to-Network-Security/README.md

 ```

 ## Project Structure
-- code.ipynb: Contains the full implementation of the hybrid GRU-NTM model for DoS and DDoS detection.
+- detection.ipynb: Contains the full implementation of the hybrid GRU-NTM model for DoS and DDoS detection.
+(JSON)
-- data/ (optional): Folder for datasets or a link to download them if needed.
 - requirements.txt: List of libraries required to run the notebook.

 ## Data Collection and Preprocessing